 - a.
 In the case of an emergency, any Medical Practitioner, to the extent permitted by the terms of the Medical Practitioner's registration, may request Emergency Accreditation and granting of Scope of Practice in order to continue the provision of treatment and care to Patients.
-Emergency Accreditation may be considered by the Hospital Manager for short notice requests, to ensure continuity and safety of care for Patients and/or to meet Organisational Need. - b.
-As a minimum, the following is required: - (i) verification of identity through inspection of relevant documents (eg driver's licence with photograph); - (ii) immediate contact with a member of senior management of an organisation nominated by the Medical Practitioner as their most recent place of Accreditation to verify employment or appointment history; - (iii) verification of professional registration and insurance as soon as practicable; - (iv) confirmation of at least one professional referee of the Medical Practitioner's Competence and good standing; - (v) verification will be undertaken by the Hospital Manager and will be fully documented. - c.
+Emergency Accreditation may be considered by the Chief Executive Officer for short notice requests, to ensure continuity and safety of care for Patients and/or to meet Organisational Need. - b.
+As a minimum, the following is required: - (i) verification of identity through inspection of relevant documents (eg driver's licence with photograph); - (ii) immediate contact with a member of senior management of an organisation nominated by the Medical Practitioner as their most recent place of Accreditation to verify employment or appointment history; - (iii) verification of professional registration and insurance as soon as practicable; - (iv) verification will be undertaken by the Credentialing Officer and will be fully documented. - c.
 Emergency Accreditation will be followed as soon as practicable with Temporary Accreditation or Initial Accreditation application processes if required. - d.
 Emergency Accreditation will be approved for a limited period as identified by the Hospital Manager, for the safety of Patients involved, and will automatically terminate at the expiry of that period or as otherwise determined by the Hospital Manager. - e.
 The Medical Advisory Committee will be informed of all Emergency Accreditations. - f.
 There will be no right of appeal from decisions on granting, or termination, of Emergency Accreditation.